Singapore Airlines Flight 006: Passenger and crew origins and injuries

 Of the passengers on the continuing sector to Los Angeles, 77 flew from Singapore and 82 flew from Taipei.
 Of the passengers originating from Singapore, 37 died.
 Of the passengers originating from Taipei, 42 died.
 Three male passengers identified as infants all died, including two Indians originating from Singapore and one Taiwanese originating from Taipei.

 The Department of Forensic Pathology Institute of Foreign Medicine, Ministry of Justice performed seven autopsies.
 One person died from impact injuries, and six people died from severe burns.
 Many passengers on the flight sustained burns due to jet fuel splashing onto them.

 A 45-year-old Taiwanese passenger with over 86% burns died of his injuries at Linkou Chang Gung Memorial Hospital, Linkou, Taipei County (now New Taipei City) on Sunday 5 November 2000.
 A 30-year-old Singaporean woman who suffered 95% burns died in a Taiwanese hospital on 24 November 2000.

 Among the Singaporeans who died were the mother of a Singapore Turf Club horse trainer; an assistant professor of the National University of Singapore's Department of Computer Science and his wife; and a Republic of Singapore Air Force pilot on his way to attend the Advanced Fighter Weapons Instructor Course organised by the Air National Guard.
 In addition, four of the dead were Motorola employees.
 One of the cabin crew members who died in the crash was Surash Anandan, a former Singapore national footballer and brother of Subhas Anandan, a prominent criminal lawyer in Singapore.

 Among passengers of other nationalities were the president and two vice-presidents of Buena Park, California-based Ameripec Inc. A professor at UC Davis survived the crash with 12% second-degree burns.
 William Wang, who later founded Vizio, suffered carbon monoxide poisoning, but survived.

 John Diaz, who at the time was an executive at MP3.com, suffered lung damage and "body shock", which resulted in compressed joints with soft-tissue damage.
 When he appeared on The Oprah Winfrey Show, he used a walking frame.

+Initial notification of details

+Immediately after the accident occurred, a Singapore Airlines spokesperson in Los Angeles stated that no fatalities had occurred in the crash.
+However, the airline's headquarters in Singapore later corrected the statement to confirm fatalities.
+The airline also initially denied reports that the aircraft had used the wrong runway, but retracted this claim as further details emerged.